JacobWeinbren/Israel-Data/README.md

 Searches go by address and settlement name.
 Return ballots are either too specific or too inspecific to be useful context.

-646 7 8 and 9 for 19th Knesset inferred from context

-509 14 16 17 for 19th Knesset inferred from context

 Any excel files for the 21st election and before have been converted from xls to xlsx

 Thanks to the Israeli Election Commision for data and support.
 And many thanks To Dr. Gidi Nevo and Prof. Michal Krumer-Nevo for visiting the Israeli Archives for this project.

+## Inferred Addresses
+District 646 Booths 7 8 and 9 for 19th Knesset inferred from context

+District 509 Booths 14 16 17 for 19th Knesset inferred from context

+District 509 Booths 14 16 17 for 19th Knesset inferred from context

+District 351 Booth 10 for the 17th Knesset inferred from context

 ## Installation